 If we cease to stick to regular polyhedrons as the Cauchy surfaces, we can approximate a sphere more precisely.
 One way to put this into practice is to introduce geodesic domes.
-As depicted in Figure \ref{fig:freq}, each face of a regular icosahedron can be subdivided into $\nu^2$ similar regular triangles, where $\nu=1,~2,~3, ~\cdots$ is the degree of subdivision called the frequency.
+As depicted in Fig. \ref{fig:freq}, each face of a regular icosahedron can be subdivided into $\nu^2$ similar regular triangles, where $\nu=1,2,3, \cdots$ is the degree of subdivision, called the frequency.
 A geodesic dome is then obtained by projecting the icosahedron tessellated by the $20\nu^2$ triangular tiles onto the circumsphere.
-We give first four geodesic domes in Figure \ref{fig:gd}.
+We show the first four geodesic domes in Fig. \ref{fig:gd}.

-The numbers of vertices, edges and faces of geodesic domes are summarized in Table \ref{tab:pgd}.
-Geodesic domes have only two types of connectors: the 5-way connectors corresponding to the vertices of the original icosahedron and the 6-way connectors.
-Note that the larger the frequency, the more 6-way connectors are used, while the number of the 5-way connectors is always twelve.
-Furthermore the faces of a geodesic dome are not regular triangles except for the center triangles appearing for $\nu\equiv1~,2\mod 3$.
+The numbers of vertices, edges, and faces of the geodesic domes are summarized in Table \ref{tab:pgd}.
+Geodesic domes have only two types of connectors: the five-way connectors corresponding to the vertices of the original icosahedron, and the six-way connectors.
+Note that the larger the frequency, the more six-way connectors are used, while the number of five-way connectors is always 12.
+Furthermore, the faces of a geodesic dome are not regular triangles, except for the center triangles appearing for $\nu\equiv1,2\mod 3$.
 The number of types of edges with different lengths is given by

-Fortunately, we can take as $l_i$ the length of an edge between a 5-way connector and a 6-way one since any other edge lengths are proportional to $l_i$.
-Furthermore, all the struts connecting two adjacent Cauchy surface have the same length $m_i$ as in the case of polyhedral universe.
-The geodesic dome model is then described by a single set of equations, the hamiltonian constraint and evolution equation.
-It is not so difficult to carry out the Regge calculus for $\nu$ small as we show in Appendix.
+Fortunately, we can take as $l_i$ the length of an edge between a five-way connector and a six-way one since any other edge lengths are proportional to $l_i$.
+Furthermore, all the struts connecting two adjacent Cauchy surfaces have the same length $m_i$ as in the case of the polyhedral universe.
+The geodesic dome model is then described by a single set of equations, the Hamiltonian constraint and the evolution equation.
+It is not difficult to carry out the Regge calculus for $\nu$ small, as we show in the appendix.
 The number of different types of edges, however, grows roughly quadratically in $\nu/2$.
-This makes the Regge calculus rather cumbersome for $\nu$ large.
+This makes the Regge calculus rather cumbersome for large $\nu$.